DOT Clearinghouse Enrollment

 Clearinghouse Programs for FMCSA Companies and Owner Operators

-All FMCSA, DOT covered Companies and Owner Operators are required to sign up on the Clearinghouse website before January 6, 2020.
+All FMCSA, DOT covered Companies and Owner Operators are required to sign up on the Clearinghouse website.
 US Drug Test Centers offers 2 unique programs to help assist your company in the Clearing House process.

 Instructions on How to Enroll